dsampinski/mcstatusbot/README.md

 > $list

-List all servers in the guild
+Lists all servers in the guild

 ## Bot admin
 > $admin reload